wistia/wistia-open-docs/_posts/updating-your-popover-embeds.md

 account was affected, your Account Owner should have received an email with a list of the embeds that you’ll need to replace.

+Don't worry, at the bottom of this page you'll see step by step instructions to create a new popover embed code.

 ### Why is the New Popover Embed Code Better?

 We released a new, more robust version of our popover embed back in October.